firatsoydinc/firatsoydinc/README.md

-- 👋 Hi, I’m @firatsoydinc
+- 👋 Hi, I’m @firatsoydinc and I'm data scientist at FedEx.
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Machine Learning.
-- 💞️ I’m looking to collaborate on Data analysis projects
+- 💞️ I’m looking to collaborate on Data Science projects.
 - 📫 How to reach me firatsoydinc@hotmail.com

 <!---